This scientific research has used "in vitro" testing (using cell cultures or simulated lung fluids), animal testing and epidemiological human studies.

-As a result, it is now known that many types of dust, including any type of fibre, reaching the gas exchange region of the lungs can cause chronic inflammation.
-This may develop further into fibrosis (scarring of the lung tissue) which can cause, or predispose to lung cancer.
+As a result, it is now known that many types of dusts and fibres, reaching the gas exchange region of the lungs, can cause chronic inflammation.
+This may develop further into fibrosis (scarring of the lung tissue) which can cause, or predispose to, lung cancer.

 Consideration of all the available results indicates that three factors are important in the ability of a fibrous dust to cause disease.
-These are often called the “3D”s:
+These are often called the "3Ds":

-This risk reduction can be achieved by
+This risk reduction can be achieved by:

 Survey of the Biological Effects of Refractory Ceramic Fibres